ward/run/_posts/2025-05-16-american-long-dumb-shit.md

   it big enough that you cannot miss it when looking at my heatmap and having, say, both DC and Philadelphia in view.
 If feeling less egocentric: draw something.
-- In Belgium, I had connect the Netherlands and France borders.
+- In Belgium, I had connected the Netherlands and France borders.
 Here in Pennsylvania, I found out there is a [Holland, New Jersey](https://www.openstreetmap.org/relation/964662#map=13/40.59336/-75.14297) right across the eastern border with New Jersey.
 There is also a [Paris,